sejungkwak/krie/README.md

 - [Eightshapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23DB2A37%0D%0A%230C51AB%0D%0A%23000%0D%0A%2356AA35%0D%0A%23FFF%0D%0A%23F57B23&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18) was used to check the colour combination for accessibility purposes.
 - [Favicon.io](https://favicon.io/) was used to create the favicon.
 - [Font Awesome](https://fontawesome.com/) was used for the icons.
+- [GIPHY](https://giphy.com/) was used to convert video files to GIFs for the README.
 - [Git](https://git-scm.com/) was used for version control.
 - [GitHub](https://github.com/) was used to store and deploy the project's code.
 - [Gitpod](https://www.gitpod.io/) was used to develop and test my code.